 AI Competency for Educators

 The UNESCO AI Competency Framework for Teachers (AICFT) and Connected Classroom’s free tools and resources provide a research-backed, ethical roadmap for integrating AI into teaching practices.
-Unlike generic AI prompt trainings, resources emphasizes human-centered design, critical thinking, and student agency.
+Unlike generic AI prompt trainings, resources emphasize human-centered design, critical thinking, and student agency.

 Explore our free resources below.
 All support human-centered principles and are built to support real institutional and classroom needs.